-Light should be evenly distributed throughout the house and be of the correct intensity (light intensity should be uniformly increased from approximately 10-20 lux (1-2 foot candles) in the rearing period to 60 lux (6 foot candles) in production) if floor eggs are to be minimized.
+Light should be evenly distributed throughout the house and be of the correct intensity (light intensity should be uniformly increased from approximately 10-20 lux in the rearing period to 60 lux in production) if floor eggs are to be minimised.
 Darkened areas of the house provide an enticing area for birds to lay eggs.
-It is therefore vital that shadows or poorly lit areas are reduced or eliminated if females are to be encouraged to lay eggs in the nests.
+It is therefore vital that shadows or poorly lit areas are reduced or eliminated, if females are to be encouraged to lay eggs in the nests.
 It may be necessary to install extra lights over the slats, in front of the air inlet pad areas in evaporative pad cooling equipped houses and under manual egg collection nests, to discourage hens from laying eggs in these normally problematic areas.